a920604a/data-engineering-zoomcamp-2025/project/Readme.md

 # GitHub Data Analytics Pipeline

 ## 1. Problem Description

-This project aims to analyze GitHub repository activity by processing data from the GitHub Archive dataset.
-The primary goal is to extract, load, and analyze watch events from GitHub repositories to identify trending repositories, user engagement patterns, and activity distributions over time.
+This project analyzes GitHub repository activity using the GitHub Archive dataset.
+The goal is to extract, process, and analyze watch events to uncover insights into repository trends, user engagement, and activity patterns over time.

 Key analytics include:
-- Identification of the most popular repositories
+- Identifying the most popular repositories
-- Analysis of user engagement patterns
+- Analyzing user engagement patterns
-- Temporal trends in GitHub activities
+- Understanding temporal trends in GitHub activities

-By processing GitHub Archive data, this pipeline enables data-driven insights into open-source project popularity and developer community behavior.
+This pipeline provides actionable insights into open-source project popularity and developer behavior.

 ## 2. Architecture

 ![Architecture Diagram](architecture-diagram.svg)

+The architecture follows a modular design, ensuring scalability and maintainability.
+It integrates cloud services, workflow orchestration, and data processing tools.

 ## 3. Cloud Infrastructure

-This project is deployed on Google Cloud Platform (GCP) using Infrastructure as Code (IaC) with Terraform.
+The project is deployed on Google Cloud Platform (GCP) using Infrastructure as Code (IaC) with Terraform.

 ### Cloud Components:
-- **Google Cloud Storage (GCS)**: Used as a data lake to store processed GitHub Archive data
+- **Google Cloud Storage (GCS)**: Acts as a data lake for storing processed GitHub Archive data.
-- **Google BigQuery**: Serves as the data warehouse for analytics queries
+- **Google BigQuery**: Serves as the data warehouse for analytics queries.

 ### Infrastructure as Code:
-- Terraform is used to provision and manage GCP resources
+- Terraform provisions and manages GCP resources.
-- Key resources created through Terraform:
+- Key resources include:
   - GCS bucket for data lake storage
   - BigQuery dataset for data warehousing